Micro and Macro Economy in 2022

 Conclusion

-When I was younger, I believed that the world would go back to the “golden days” when everyone had their little farm.
+When I was younger, I believed the world would return to the “golden days” when everyone had their little farm.

 However, I don’t think we’ll ever go back to the good old days, as there will always be people who struggle to survive and live with less than others.

 The economy has changed greatly since the 1970s, and I’m sure the changes will continue.
-But I don’t think it will be as bad as some of the predictions suggest.
+But I don’t think it will be as bad as some predictions suggest.

 Read Previous